jburrow/review-hub/README.md

 NOTE: I am using the "domain language" of git but it has no parity with git in terms of version-control features.
 The event-source|reducers for version control only support a very simple linear flow.
 The conclusion of a review cycle, a developer would download|export their code-change and commit them back to SVN.

 NOTE: This tool is client-side only, you will need to implement a simple interface for persistence and implement the end-point yourself.
-This avoids much of the complexity around intelligentual property and ownership associated with code in corportate environments
+This avoids much of the complexity around intellilectual property and ownership associated with code in corporate environments

 In due course, i will publish a reference implementation of the API.